seancorfield/next-jdbc/README.md

 Why another JDBC library?
 Why a different API from `clojure.java.jdbc`?

-* Performance: there's a surprising amount of overhead in how `ResultSet` objects are converted to sequences of hash maps – which can be really noticeable for large result sets – so I want a better way to handle that.
+* Performance: there's a surprising amount of overhead in how `ResultSet` objects are converted to sequences of hash maps in `clojure.java.jdbc` – which can be really noticeable for large result sets – so I wanted a better way to handle that.
 There's also quite a bit of overhead and complexity in all the conditional logic and parsing that is associated with `db-spec`-as-hash-map.
 * A more modern API, based on using qualified keywords and transducers etc: `:qualifier` and `reducible-query` in recent `clojure.java.jdbc` versions were steps toward that but there's a lot of "legacy" API in the library and I want to present a more focused, more streamlined API so folks naturally use the `IReduceInit` / transducer approach from day one and benefit from qualified keywords.
 * Simplicity: `clojure.java.jdbc` uses a variety of ways to execute SQL which can lead to inconsistencies and surprises – `query`, `execute!`, and `db-do-commands` are all different ways to execute different types of SQL statement so you have to remember which is which and you often have to watch out for restrictions in the underlying JDBC API.

-Those are my three primary drivers.
+Those were my three primary drivers.
 In addition, the `db-spec`-as-hash-map approach in `clojure.java.jdbc` has caused a lot of frustration and confusion in the past, especially with the wide range of conflicting options that are supported. `next.jdbc` is heavily protocol-based so it's easier to mix'n'match how you use it with direct Java JDBC code (and the protocol-based approach contributes to the improved performance overall).
 There's a much clearer path of `db-spec` -> `DataSource` -> `Connection` now, which should steer people toward more connection reuse and better performing apps.

 I also wanted `datafy`/`nav` support baked right in (it was added to `clojure.java.jdbc` back in December 2018 as an undocumented, experimental API in a separate namespace).
 It is the default behavior for `execute!` and `execute!`.
 The protocol-based function `next.jdbc.result-set/datafiable-row` can be used with `plan` if you need to add `datafy`/`nav` support to rows you are creating in your reduction.

-As `next.jdbc` moves from alpha to beta, the last breaking change has been made (renaming `reducible!` to `plan`) and the API should be considered stable.
+As `next.jdbc` moved from alpha to beta, the last breaking change was made (renaming `reducible!` to `plan`) and the API should now be considered stable.
 Only accretive and fixative changes will be made from now on.

-[Alpha builds have been available on Clojars](https://clojars.org/seancorfield/next.jdbc) for over a month (as of 2019-05-22).
-The first beta build will be available shortly.
-The "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`) go beyond what I  wanted to include in the core API so they are in `next.jdbc.sql`.
-I know that their equivalents in `clojure.java.jdbc` are heavily used (based on the number of questions and JIRA issues I get).
+After a month of alpha builds being available for testing, the first [beta build is available on Clojars](https://clojars.org/seancorfield/next.jdbc) (as of 2019-05-24).
+In addition to the small, core API in `next.jdbc`, there are "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`) available in `next.jdbc.sql` that are similar to the main API in `clojure.java.jdbc`.
+See [Migrating from `clojure.java.jdbc`](/doc/migration-from-clojure-java-jdbc.md) for more detail about the differences.

 ## Usage